Praedyth9/manim_3b1b/README.md

 The computation of the states of the qubits displayed is allowed by this [Github repository](https://github.com/CRWie/two-qubit-Bloch-sphere).

-08 June 2024 : The representation of the two qubits only works with one single operation, a fix for that will be available soon.

 ### Launching the script and create new animations

 You need to open a cmd in the directory where you put all of the code and type :